KEO-cls-eedi/specification/doc/clseedi.md

 Here is an [example](clseedi/examples/de.keo-connectivity.clseedi.state.notify.json) demonstrating the observed state of the configured notifications.

+### Schedules {#StateSchedules}

+The current configuration of the schedules.
+Every valid schedule entry with the associated `value`, `time` and `duration` is displayed.

+Here is an [example](clseedi/examples/de.keo-connectivity.clseedi.state.schedules.json) demonstrating the observed state of the configured schedules.

 ## Read {#Read}

 Either side of the connection can send a `read` message to the other side.
 Upon receiving a `read` message,